FAQs

 Naturally, you will be responsive and provide value and service to each.
 However, with prospective client #2, how you treat them will likely be communicated back to your existing client.
 Hence, you don’t want to jeopardize your existing relationship (and source of referrals) and so are even more responsive and helpful to the referred client.

-That is similar when I make referrals to vendors.
-They are desiring I make such referrals, and want to protect their referral source (me) by being absolutely responsive and helpful to advisors I refer to them (you).
+That is similar to when we help connect you to solution providers.
+They are desiring for us to make such referrals, and want to protect their referral source by being absolutely responsive and helpful to the advisors we refer to them.

 8. Are you familiar with employee and independent broker/dealer models?